 - Generation of charging/accounting information for Monitoring Event Reports that are sent to the HPLMN.

 If the UE is capable of mobility between EPS and 5GS, the network is expected to associate the UE with an SCEF+NEF node for Service Capability Exposure.
-If the I-NEF is deployed in an interworking scenario, it shall connect with the SCEF+NEF node.
+If the I-NEF is deployed in an interworking scenario, the I-NEF shall also implement IWK-SCEF functionality and the I-NEF shall connect with an SCEF+NEF node.
+The IWK-SCEF is described in TS 23.682 [36].